-Many factors come into play when purchasing and manufacturing a printing circuit board (PCB) such as profile, weight and the components.
-However, among the essential factors, is the PCB thickness.
+Many factors come into play when purchasing and manufacturing a printing circuit board (PCB) such as profile, weight, and the components.
+However, among the essential factors is the PCB thickness.
 Why?
-The thickness affects its conductivity and resistance which are major considerations that have to match your PCB requirements.
+The thickness affects its conductivity and resistance, significant considerations that have to match your PCB requirements.
 Typically, the PCB thickness has a significant role in its functionality.

-Typically, a customer or a designer has to provide scant information of where and how it is going to going be used.
+Typically, a customer or a designer has to provide scant information about where and how it will be used.
 It helps in determining a specific thickness that is appropriate for its application and the area it is used.

-In turn, let us have a look at the various levels of thickness available and how you can determine the right standards for your requirements.
+In turn, let us look at the various levels of thickness available and how you can determine the right standards for your requirements.

 1、Standard PCB Thickness

-During the 20th century is when the standards of PCB were defined starting from a sheet frame to when Albert Hanson developed flat foul conductors insulated in multiple layers.
-The boards had a simple design with a single board with many layers placed together.
-Today, PCBs are either single-sided (with one copper layer), two/double-sided (two copper layer with a substrate layer between them) or multi-layer (multiple layers of the two-sided PCB).
+During the 20th century is when the standards of PCB were defined, starting from a sheet frame to when Albert Hanson developed flat foul conductors insulated in multiple layers.
+The boards had a simple design with a single panel with many layers placed together.
+Today, PCBs are either single-sided (with one copper layer), two/double-sided (two copper layer with a substrate layer between them), or multilayer (multiple layers of the two-sided PCB).

 Image 1: PCB Thickness

 When multiple layer PCBs started developing, the thickness of the connectors between the boards had to match.
-Therefore, the level of thickness became a significant variable and there was a requirement for a standard level of the copper used as layers on the plate edges.
-In turn, 0.063” became the Standard PCB Thickness.
+Therefore, the level of consistency became a significant variable, and there was a requirement for a standard deck of the copper used as layers on the plate edges.
+In turn, 0.063" became the Standard PCB Thickness.

-Nevertheless, there is a general thickness range of 0.008 inches to 0.240 inches between which you can choose depending on the application or usage area.
-It is therefore essential that you communicate requirements for the appropriate PCB thickness size.
+Nevertheless, there is a broad thickness range of 0.008 inches to 0.240 inches between which you can choose depending on the application or usage area.
+It is, therefore, essential that you communicate requirements for the appropriate PCB thickness size.

 1.1 PCB board thickness